-In June 2016, the Financial Accounting Standards Board issued the Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update ["ASU"] 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU provides new guidance on the impairment of financial assets that are not accounted for at fair value through net income.
 It will be applied on a modified retrospective basis to the annual financial statements for annual periods beginning on or after January 1, 2023.
-The Trust is currently examining the impact of this ASU on its financial statements.
+The Trust believes that the adoption will not have a significant impact on the financial statements.

-4 Investments
+4. Investments